 From an internal survey of DPS.MEDIA on over 30 startup projects in 2022-2023, we found that combining quantitative indicators (such as hours worked, tasks completed) with behavioral data (proactiveness, timely feedback) is the key to truly evaluating the effectiveness of part-time freelancers.

-Example from an F&B startup project implemented by DPS.MEDIA in 2023: A coffee shop owner used a part-time content team to manage fanpage and TikTok by the hour.
-Thanks to integrating Notion for content management + Timeular for work logging + WhatsApp API for progress reporting, marketing operating costs in the first month decreased by 37% compared to the forecast, while the interaction rate increased 2.4 times after 4 weeks.
+Taking an example from an F&B startup project implemented by DPS.MEDIA in 2023: The coffee shop owner used a part-time content team to manage the fanpage and TikTok by the hour.
+Thanks to integrating Notion for content management + Timeular for work logs + WhatsApp API for progress reporting, the first month's marketing operation costs decreased by 37% compared to expected, while the engagement rate increased 2.4 times after 4 weeks.

 Conclusion: With a limited budget, startups need not only to hire the right people but also to design a smart “digital work ecosystem” to measure, optimize, and scale efficiency in the shortest time.